tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 Like most young men, Jonah can’t help but want to do good by his father, to chase that validation even while daddy's buried six feet in the dirt.

 His eyes find mine.
 Haunted.
 Hollow.
-"Okay."
+"Okay,” he says.

 Then his lips start to move, and each syllable sounds sweeter than the last.

 He gives me what I’ve been searching for.
 The monster that destroyed my family, that stole my sister.

 He gives me the key to unlock the gates of hell, and it’s called:

 **“Zipperjaw.”**